Fellowship of Christian Athletes: Professional athletes

-Recent stars who have connected with FCA have included Adam Wainwright, Brian Roberts, Tim Tebow, Tamika Catchings, John Harbaugh, Leah O'Brien Amico, Allyson Felix Colt McCoy, Andrew McCutchen and a number of public figures outside the world of sports such as comedian Jeff Foxworthy, and Duck Dynasty star Willie Robertson.
+Recent stars who have connected with FCA have included Adam Wainwright, Brian Roberts, Tim Tebow, Tamika Catchings, John Harbaugh, Leah O'Brien Amico, Allyson Felix Colt McCoy, Andrew McCutchen and a number of public figures outside the world of sports such as comedian Jeff Foxworthy and Duck Dynasty star Willie Robertson.

 Awards

 FCA presents several national awards every year to athletes and coaches who have excelled in specific areas of competition, community service and Christian character.

 Bobby Bowden Award

 Named after former Florida State University football coach Bobby Bowden, this award is presented annually to a Division I FBS football player who conducts himself as a faith model in the community, in the classroom and on the field.
 Nominees must have 3.0 grade point average or higher and the backing of his school‚ athletic director, and head coach.

 Grant Teaff Coach of the Year

 The Grant Teaff Coach of the Year Award is named after former Baylor University football coach Grant Teaff, who also served as the executive director of the American Football Coaches Association and member of the FCA National Board of Trustees.
 The annual award recognizes a football coach who exemplifies Christian principles and maintains an active involvement with FCA.
-Previous winners include Iowa State's Matt Campbell (2018), Nebraska's Scott Frost (2017), Mike MacIntyre, Mike London, Tommy Bowden, Jerry Kill and Tommy Tuberville.
+Previous winners include Matt Campbell, Scott Frost, Mike MacIntyre, Mike London, Tommy Bowden, Jerry Kill and Tommy Tuberville.